The Agave Guide

 • Environmental Notes: Prefers semi-arid highlands; highly resilient to drought and cold.

-💡 MAD Tip: Beyond mezcal, Salmiana has a long history in pulque production.
+Beyond mezcal, Salmiana has a long history in pulque production.
 Its sweet aguamiel was once considered a sacred drink of the gods — linking ancient rituals with today’s agave traditions.

 Agave cupreata – Papalote / Ancho